Accessible housing: Adaptations and accommodations

-Many ranch style homes and manufactured homes utilize a main floor slightly raised above ground level, but have an overall flat layout with either a crawlspace or slightly raised basement below for plumbing, electrical, and heating systems.
+Many ranch style homes and manufactured homes use a main floor slightly raised above ground level, but have an overall flat layout with either a crawlspace or slightly raised basement below for plumbing, electrical, and heating systems.
 These homes can be relatively easily modified to accommodate wheelchairs and walkers, with the installation of a long low-rise ramp outside the building, up to the house entrance, placed over the existing stairway.
 This ramp can then be removed at a later time, reverting to the stairway entrance if the handicapped access is no longer necessary.

 Split level homes tend to be designed with multiple internal stairways and half-floor landings inside the building.
 There may be an entrance area inside the building at ground level, with stairs inside the entrance that immediately go up and down from the ground level.
 These homes are difficult to accommodate inexpensively since there is often no space available inside the structure to install long sloping wheelchair ramps to access the various floors.
 It may be possible to retrofit stair lifts into the stairwells or wheelchair lifts into balconies near the stairwell.

 Multi-story homes can sometimes be accommodated by installing a private residential elevator, which is usually much less expensive and has fewer design and layout requirements than a full commercial elevator.
 Homebuilders can in some cases plan for a future residential elevator by designing closet spaces in each floor stacked vertically with the same dimensions and location.
 At a later time the closet floors and ceilings are removed and the elevator equipment is installed into the open shaft.

 Below are some current suggested architectural features of a universally-accessible house: